 The BA Biblical Studies requires 39 credit hours of Biblical Studies courses (including at least 18 credit hours at 300+ level and six additional credit hours at 400+ level), 12 credit hours of cognate language requirements (Greek or Hebrew), and six credit hours of cognate Theological Studies requirements.
-Like most Briercrest programs the BA Biblical Studies requires 39 credit hours at the 300+ level within the context of a 120 credit hour degree.
+Like most Briercrest programs the BA Biblical Studies requires 39 credit hours at the 300+ level within the context of a 120-credit hour degree.
+The BA Biblical Studies has been approved by SHEQAB and authorized by the Government of Saskatchewan.
 Learning Outcomes: